UT Financial Aid Policy

 Most financial aid programs are based on a minimum full-time enrollment of 12 credit hours for undergraduate students and nine to 12 credit hours for graduate students, depending on the student’s academic program.
 Students may receive financial aid for less than full-time enrollment, but the amount of aid awarded may be adjusted based on the student’s final enrollment status.
 Some financial aid programs require that award amounts be reduced proportionally for less than full-time enrollment.
 To receive financial assistance for summer session, students (except those admitted as transient/non-degree-seeking) must enroll for classes in a six-week term, the nine-week term, or the twelve-week term.

 Students are responsible for reporting to the Office of Scholarships and Financial Aid any change in their family income that occurs after the initial application for aid is submitted.
 A documented decrease in resources may provide for an increase in financial aid if funds are available; an increase in resources may result in a reduction or cancellation of financial aid funds or a requirement to repay awards already released to the student.
+Students can complete and submit a Reduction in Income Appeal Form.

 Federal law requires that institutions of higher education monitor the academic progress of students who receive federal financial aid.
 In order to remain eligible for federal, state, and some institutional financial aid, students must comply with The University of Texas at Austin’s standards for Satisfactory Academic Progress (SAP); requirements for satisfactory progress are: